 When building a house, homeowners often want to have a completely custom floor layout.
-However, this can make the overall costs of every single aspect of the project more expensive.
-This is because all of the plans will need to be created from scratch, and all the materials will need to be designed and ordered with suppliers.
+However, this can make every aspect of the project more expensive because all of the plans will need to be created from scratch, and all the materials will need to be designed and ordered with suppliers.

-When you choose a stock layout and only make small custom changes to it, it is more affordable.
-This is because the plans are already drawn to a high degree of detail, and suppliers will already have many designs on hand.
+When you choose a stock layout and only make small custom changes, the home is more affordable.
+Stock plans are already drawn to a high degree of detail, and suppliers already have many designs on hand.

 Are you working with a specific contractor or project manager to get your work done?
 In some cases, you might be able to work with them to find savings that you might not otherwise be able to establish.